jdehaan2014/GearLanguage/compiler/source/readme.md

-This is a Lazarus project
+This is a Lazarus/FreePascal project